emmaclinton/emmaclinton.github.io/rosgen/HEGSRR-Replication-Report.md

 ![River Centerline](/results/maps/river_center.png)
 ![Valley Centerline](/results/maps/valley_lines.png)
+_Maps of the slope produced by the above model, shown with the digitized bank lines and bank centerlines (first map) and digitized valley edges and valley centerline (second map)._

 In order to find the centerlines (and centerline lengths) of the river and the valley, we used [this model](https://github.com/emmaclinton/RE-rosgen/blob/main/procedure/code/center_line_length.gxm), also created by Joe Holler.